wp-plugins/zedity/readme.txt

 == Changelog ==

+= 4.8.1 =
+* Added "Rate Zedity" link in Plugins page.
+* Fixed a problem in Audio boxes when using HTML5 audio in a responsive design (only Premium).

 = 4.8.0 =
 * Rewritten integration with TinyMCE.
 Increased stability and compatibility with other plugins, including the Fullscreen feature of WP.